jshirota/PreStorm/README.md

 - no external libraries
 - Xamarin / OS X tested
 - strong support for fluent programming in C# and Visual Basic

+But...
+The best part is that PreStorm lets you write code without having to think about any of the above "internal details".

 ------